U.S. authorities look for militant links to shooters in California mass slaying

 Police cited witness accounts that Farook had been attending the celebration but stormed off in anger, then returned with Malik armed with assault gear and opened fire.
 Burguan said they sprayed the room with 65 to 70 rounds.

+At the townhouse, police found another 4,500 rounds, 12 pipe bombs and bomb-making equipment.
+One bomb was rigged to a remote-control device.

-The guns were legally purchased in the United States, said Meredith Davis, a spokeswoman for the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+The guns were legally purchased in the United States, said Meredith Davis, a spokeswoman for the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 Burguan said Farook bought the two handguns.
 The rifles were purchased by someone else, who Davis said was not linked to the investigation.

-Ayloush appealed to the public not to jump to conclusions about the motives behind the San Bernardino attack.
-He said he was concerned about a backlash against the broader Muslim community in view of the rise of Islamic State and some opposition among politicians and the public in the United States over U.S. plans to accept Syrian war refugees.
+Ayloush urged the public not to jump to conclusions about the motives behind the San Bernardino attack.
+He said he was concerned about a backlash against the Muslim community in view of the rise of Islamic State and some opposition among politicians and the public in the United States over U.S. plans to accept Syrian war refugees.

 “We’re living in a very difficult time,” he told CNN.
 “There’s a lot of Islamophobia out there, a lot of anti-Muslim sentiment, fueled by pundits here and there trying to blame a whole community for the acts of a few.”

-He ordered flags to be flown at half-staff in memory of the shooting victims.

-Ten people remained hospitalized at two hospitals on Thursday - two in critical but stable condition, five in fair condition and three in good condition, the hospitals said.
+Fighting back tears, Anthony Quayle, 33, said he was emotional seeing the community draw together in the face of tragedy.

+“I’ve grown up in this city.
+I love this city, and I want to be a part of bringing it back together,” he said.

-Additional reporting by Suzannah Gonzales in Chicago, Mark Hosenball, Susan Heavey Megan Cassella, Julia Edwards, Doina Chiacu, Lesley Wroughton and Roberta Rampton in Washington; Eric M Johnson in Seattle and Lisa Richwine and Alex Dobuzinskis in Los Angeles; Writing by Bill Trott; Editing by Will Dunham and Cynthia Osterman
+Additional reporting by Dan Whitcomb, Tim Reid and Rory Carroll in San Bernardino,; Suzannah Gonzales in Chicago; Mark Hosenball, Susan Heavey Megan Cassella, Julia Edwards, Doina Chiacu, Lesley Wroughton and Roberta Rampton in Washington; Eric M Johnson in Seattle and Lisa Richwine, Nichola Groom and Alex Dobuzinskis in Los Angeles; Writing by Steve Gorman and Bill Trott; Editing by Will Dunham and Cynthia Osterman